 CHRISTIAN OKOYE, H'13

-Ryan Lee is a graduate of Harvard University with a passion for integrating emerging tech solutions in areas of greatest need.
+Ryan Lee is a Tech Operations Fellow of the Harambe Entrepreneur Alliance.
+He is a graduate of Boston College and Harvard University.
 He co-founded two edtech startups involving virtual reality and served as co-director of the Harvard Vatican Leadership Summit.